sebelga/ionic-advanced-carousel/README.md

   ```

   ### Directive parameters
 - array-provider: an array of object which will serve as 'model' for your carousel items so you can bind any value.
 - item-directive (optional): the name of the directive you want to use as an item.
   One directives item is already included inside the advanced carousel: 'carousel-text-item' for simple text display.
-To use this text item, just pass it to the directive and the carousel will look for a 'display' property on the object pass through array-provider.
-If you don't set this parameter you must indicate a templateUrl through the options (see below). `[{id:0, display'item1'}, ...]`
+To use this text item, just pass it to the directive and the carousel will look for a 'display' property on the object pass through array-provider `[{id:0, display'item1'}, ...]`.
+If you don't set this parameter you must indicate a templateUrl through the options (see below).
 - carousel-options: a set of options to initiate the carousel.
 See example below.
 Don't forget the :: for one-time binding.
 - on-select: method to be called when an item is selected

  ### Carousel options (with default value)
 ```js